aaemnnosttv/wp-sqlite-integration/readme.txt

 * [Yet Another Related Posts](http://wordpress.org/extend/plugins/yet-another-related-posts-plugin/)
 * [Better Related Posts](http://wordpress.org/extend/plugins/better-related/)

 Probably there are more, I'm afraid.
+If you find one, please let me know.

+== Upgrade Notice ==

+When auto upgrading of SQLite Integration fails, please try manual upgrade via FTP.

 == Changelog ==

+= 1.4.1 (2013-09-27) =
+* Fixed the rewriting process of BETWEEN function.
+This is a critical bug.
+When your newly created post contains 'between A and B' phrase, it is not published and disappears.
+* Fixed the admin dashboard display when using MP6.
+* Fixed the Japanese catalog.
+* Added the procedure for returning the dummy data when using SELECT version().
+* Added the procedure for displaying column informatin of WordPress tables when WP_DEBUG enabled.

+= 1.4 (2013-09-12) =
+* Added the database maintenance utility for fixing the database malfunction of the upgraded WordPress installation.
+* Changed the manipulation of SHOW INDEX query with WHERE clause.
+* Fixed the bug of the manipulation of ALTER TABLE query.

+= 1.3 (2013-09-04) =
+* Added the backup utility that creates the zipped archive of the current snapshot of the database file.
+* Changed the dashboard style to match MP6 plugin.
+* Changed the way of putting out the error messages when language catalogs are not loaded.
+* Modified the _rewrite_field_types() in query_create.class.php for the dbDelta() function to work properly.
+* Added the support for BETWEEN statement.
+* Changed the regular expression to remove all the index hints from the query string.
+* Fixed the manipulation of ALTER TABLE CHANGE COLUMN query for NewStatPress plugin to work.
+* Fixed minor bugs.

+= 1.2.1 (2013-08-04) =
+* Removed wpdb::real_escape property following the change of the wpdb.php file which makes the plugin compatible with Wordpress 3.6.

+= 1.2 (2013-08-03) =
+* Fixed the date string format and its quotation for calendar widget.
+* Fixed the patch utility program for using on the Windows machine.
+* Fixed the textdomain error in utilities/patch.php file when uploading the patch file.
+* Changed the manipulation of the query with ON DUPLICATE KEY UPDATE.
+* Fixed the typos in readme.txt and readme-ja.txt.

 = 1.1 (2013-07-24) =
 * Fixed the manipulation of DROP INDEX query.
-* Removed desctructor() from shutdown_hook.
+* Removed destruct() from shutdown_hook.
 * Enabled LOCATE() function in the query string.

 = 1.0 (2013-07-07) =
-First release version of the plugin.
+* First release version of the plugin.

-== Upgrade Notice ==

-When auto upgrading of SQLite Integration fails, Please try manual upgrade via FTP.